Skip to main content

 Does Passionflower help with Anxiety-Related Sleep Problems?

 Based on 9 studies with 2,619 participants, there is strong evidence from multiple clinical trials that Passionflower may support Anxiety-Related Sleep Problems management.
-Our evidence grade is A (Strong).
+Our evidence grade is A (Strong Evidence).

 How much Passionflower should I take for Anxiety-Related Sleep Problems?